ahmettortumlu/web_scraping_elastic_search/README.md

 # web_scraping_elastic_search

-I scraped to from  www.usom.gov.tr Turkish government web site that includes harmfull domain names and then i saved them at elasticsearch.
+I scraped to from  www.usom.gov.tr oficial web site that includes harmfull domain names and then i saved them at elasticsearch.

 First of all i used urllib.request and BeautifulSoup libraries for scraping web site and with general purpose i wrote make_soup function that can request and parses html page.
 ```python